 Using the Device Layer View

-The Device Layer View displays the data collected from monitored devices you have previously discovered using the device discovery process.
-Enterprise Agents which monitor devices will poll the devices at 5-minute intervals to collect data for the two views within the Device Layer view: the Topology view and the Interface Metrics view.
+The device layer view at Devices > Views displays the data collected from monitored devices you have previously discovered using the device discovery process.
+The Enterprise Agents that monitor these devices poll at 5-minute intervals to collect data to populate the view.
+In addition to a timeline view, the device layer view shows three tabs: Topology, Interface Table, and Device Table.

 The Timeline shows data according the the filters and metrics you set.